Top 10 Delfonics Songs

 Photo: John Mathew Smith & www.celebrity-photos.com from Laurel Maryland, USA, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons

-Our Top 10 Delfonics songs list celebrates the music of one of the most inspiring and sweet sounding vocal soul groups to come out of the 1960s.
-This was a group that not only recorded and performed brilliantly, they wrote many of their own songs unlike most r&b vocal groups that came out of the 1960s.
-Their original songs were written by their lead vocalist William Hart along with their music producer Thom Bell who would become a soul music legend himself as a producer.
-As a band based out of Philadelphia, the Delfonics helped spark the Philly soul sound that would also be fueled by Thom Bell’s work with The Spinners and The Stylistics.
-In the mid 1970s, artists like Hall & Oates and Elton John further celebrated that sound with big hits of their own basked in Philly Soul.
+Our Top 10 Delfonics songs list celebrates the music of one of the most inspiring and sweet-sounding vocal soul groups of the 1960s.
+This group not only recorded and performed brilliantly but also wrote many of their own songs, unlike most R&B vocal groups that emerged in the 1960s.
+Their original songs were written by their lead vocalist, William Hart, and their music producer, Thom Bell, who would become a soul music legend as a producer.
+As a band based in Philadelphia, the Delfonics helped spark the Philly soul sound, which would also be fueled by Thom Bell’s work with The Spinners and The Stylistics.
+In the mid 1970s, artists like Hall & Oates and Elton John further celebrated that sound with big hits of their own, based in Philly Soul.

-Our Top 10 Delfonics songs list looks back at the band’s glory days and chooses our favorite songs from the group five albums released between 1968 and 1974.
+Our Top 10 Delfonics songs list looks back at the band’s glory days and chooses our favorite songs from the group’s five albums released between 1968 and 1974.

 # 10 – He Don’t Really Love You

-Well why not start right out at the beginning.
-Opening up our top 10 Delfonics songs we go all the way back in time to the group’s first single “He Don’t Really Love You.”
+Well, why not start right out at the beginning?
+Opening up our top 10 Delfonics songs, we go all the way back in time to the group’s first single, “He Doesn’t Really Love You.”
 The song was released in 1966.
-It was the group’s first ever single release.
-From the start it was easy to hear that this was a special group
+It was the group’s first-ever single release.
+From the start, it was easy to hear that this was a special group

 # 9 – Alfie